Massage tool shows promise for improving gait in kids with CP

 Summary

-This study tested if a technique called instrument-assisted soft tissue mobilization (IASTM) could improve walking and flexibility in children with spastic diplegic cerebral palsy.
-Thirty children aged 5 to 8 were split into two groups: one received standard physical therapy, and the other received IASTM plus standard therapy for six weeks.
-The results showed that adding IASTM helped improve joint movement during walking and increased flexibility.
+This study tested whether a technique called instrument-assisted soft tissue mobilization (IASTM) — using a special tool to massage muscles — could improve walking in children with spastic diplegic cerebral palsy.
+Thirty children aged 5 to 8 took part; half received IASTM plus standard physical therapy, and half received only physical therapy.
+After six weeks, researchers measured changes in joint movement during walking.

 Disclaimer